Diullei/ts2reason/spec.md

     'declare' 'const' AmbientBindingList ';'
 ```

 When representing an ambient variable declaration, we will use the `@bs.val` attribute for read the variable value.
-If the variable is not a const the code needs to allow one to update the variable value.
-To do that we will generate and update function (set):
+If the variable is not a constant the code needs to allow one to update the variable value.
+To do that we will generate an update function (set):

 Example of a TypeScript declaration: